 Old fashioned Chocolate Cake is dangerously delicious, rich and decadent cake packed with real chocolate flavor.
-It’s perfect birthday cake because chocolate cake is just about everyone’s favorite!!!
+And it’s perfect birthday cake because chocolate cake is just about everyone’s favorite!!!
 It’s supremely moist cake with tender texture thanks to mayonnaise used as a substitute for oil.

 A few days ago my hubby turned 42!
 WOW, I would never say he’s 42, he is still so smokin’ hot !!!
 He asked for a chocolate mayonnaise cake for his birthday party.
 His mom used to bake chocolate mayonnaise cake that he loved and he asked me if I could do that.
 It was very difficult task for me to make something as nearly as good as his mom’s cake because my mother in law is the best cook I’ve ever met!!!